GCSEBiology

 • 1Natural selection is the mechanism of evolution.

-• 4Fossil records provide evidence for evolution.
+• 4Fossil evidence supports the theory of evolution.

 • 5Species can diverge from common ancestors over time.